frenda717/CKAD/Udemy Mock Exams/Udemy-Mock05.md

     After successful rolling back, inspect the updated image: - kubectl describe deploy -n dev-apd webapp-apd | grep -i image

     On the Controlplane node, save the image name to the given path /root/records/rolling-back-record.txt: - ssh cluster2-controlplane
     echo "kodekloud/webapp-color" > /root/records/rolling-back-record.txt

     If the records directory is absent, use the mkdir command to create this directory.
     NOTE: - To exit from any node, type exit on the terminal or press CTRL + D.

-    And increase the replica count to the 3 with help of kubectl scale command: -

-    kubectl scale deploy -n dev-apd webapp-apd --replicas=3
+    And increase the replica count to the 3 with help of kubectl scale command: - kubectl scale deploy -n dev-apd webapp-apd --replicas=3

     Verify it by running the command: kubectl get deploy -n dev-apd

 ### SECTION: SERVICES AND NETWORKING

-11. (建立 Ingress Controller) For this scenario, create an ingress controller.
+11. (配置文件debug得太慢!)
+For this scenario, create an ingress controller.
     We have already deployed some of the required resources (Namespaces, Service accounts, Roles and Rolebindings).

     Your task is to create the Ingress controller Deployment using the manifest given at /root/nginx-controller.yaml.
 There are some issues in the configuration.
 Please find the issues and fix them.